 Not too long ago I told you about different types of soft tissue injury treatments.
 I want to get a little deeper into the topic as I’m in the throes of receiving three of these treatments myself.
 Should you find yourself on the injury bus, hopefully my experiences will help you decide which is best for you and which ones you should seek out.
+Some of these treatments might work well with other treatments like Acupuncture, or the application of things like a CBD oil.
 Please refer to this post for the overview of soft tissue injury treatment and then read on for more specific information.

 ART, Graston, and Cupping: Pain with a Purpose

 Active Release Technique (ART)

 In my original post, I mentioned that Active Release Technique is one of the most effective therapies that I’ve received.
 When I was dealing with a horrible bout of iliotibial band syndrome, ART saved me.
 I’m currently dealing with posterior tibialis and again, ART is saving me (I hope anyway).

 When I first had ART performed on me, my leg was in severe pain.
 I had a lot of myofascial adhesions and my muscles were tight.
 I was a hot mess.
 But with several ART sessions, the adhesions were broken up and the muscle tightness dissolved.

 What if feels like: ART feels like an intense, very deep, deep tissue massage.
 For most people, it hurts the first, second, and even third times your muscle is worked on.
 My most recent experience with ART left me gritting my teeth and spewing expletives between exasperated breaths.